Skip to content

 Ijen Crater is the ideal tourist destination for any nature enthusiast.
 The beauty you’ll find here won’t be found anywhere else, and we can guarantee that.

-One of the things that makes this mountain interesting and unique is the blue fire on its surface.
+One of the things that makes this mountain exciting and unique is the blue fire on its surface.
 The crater itself is very popular for taking pictures.
-So, if you want to get an exciting hiking experience in Indonesia with a super beautiful panoramic view, then the Ijen Crater in Banyuwangi is not to be missed.
+So, if you want an exciting hiking experience in Indonesia with a super beautiful panoramic view, then the Ijen Crater in Banyuwangi is not to be missed.

 Ngarai Sianok- West Sumatra